 PostgreSQL is an object-relational database based on Postgres, developed from University of California at Berkeley.
 It is ACID-compilant and supports materialized view, stored functions, triggers, and foreign keys.
 PostgreSQL is a free and open-source software under the PostgreSQL License, still often referred to as Postgres by many people.
 Postgres has been continuously maintained since 1996 by the PostgreSQL Global Development Group, which consists of many companies as well as many individual contributors.

 PostgreSQL is derived from Postgres, developed by University of California at Berkeley.
-Postgres was created by Michael Stonebraker as a follow up project to Ingres and released in 1994.
-Two phd students, Andrew Yu and Jolly Chen, later brought a subset of SQL to Postgres and renamed the system to Postgres95.
+Postgres was created by Michael Stonebraker as a follow up project to Ingres and released in 1994 (the name is meant to be "Post Ingres").
+Two Berkeley Ph.D. students, Andrew Yu and Jolly Chen, later brought a subset of SQL to Postgres and renamed the system to Postgres95.
 The system was then maintained and developed in the open source world outside of Berkeley, and finally renamed as PostgreSQL.

 PostgreSQL supports `pg_dump` to extract a consistent database into a file while concurrent transactions are running.
 While `pg_dump` only outputs a single database, `pg_dumpall` is used to dump all databases.
 For checkpoints, PostgreSQL supports periodic checkpointing as well as immediate checkpointing, which both guarantee that previous changes would be written to disk.